tanmaster/hk-volcon/README.md

 # delete project directory
 ```

 ### extras
 I use a dual-boot setup on a single machine between Windows and Ubuntu.
 Creating the server.json on one OS and using it on the other as well allows for adding a single device to the Home app while controlling the volume for both OS's.

+## Program Arguments
+- `-f` Override file name of the config json file.
+Defaults to `server.json`.
+- `-n` Override display name of the device.
+Defaults to `hk-volcon` (can also be changed later in control center).
+- `-p` Override TCP port to use.
+Defaults to 56565
+- `-ip` Override IP address of local machine.
+Use this when the correct IP could not be detected.

 ## Known issues
 - The volume slider will show up as a lightbulb in your controlcenter.
 - If you use hk-volcon on more than one machine at the same time you may need to provide different names for either of the instances
+- Sometimes it can be difficult to detect the correct IP address for your machine.
+A `-ip` flag allows for manually overriding your ip address.